Dik Trom en zijn dorpsgenoten

-Dik Trom en zijn dorpsgenoten is a 1947 Dutch film directed by Ernst Winar.
+Dik Trom en zijn dorpsgenoten ("Rascal Dik Trom gathers money for a poor and sick acquaintance") is a 1947 Dutch film directed by Ernst Winar.
 The film was based on the popular children's book series Dik Trom by Cornelis Johannes Kieviet.

-There were several Dik Trom movies; the most recent is the 2010 movie Dik Trom.

 Plot

 In a small grocery shop, Kee tries to buy beans, but the shopkeeper (Mrs. Boon) refuses to sell them to her because Kee owes her money.
 Kee mentions that her husband is sick and is not able to make a living, but the shopkeeper still refuses.
-At home, Dik asks his mother for food to give it to Kee and her husband.
+At home, Dik asks his mother for food to give to Kee and her husband.
 His mother agrees and prepares a basket with some food.
 Willem, Kee's husband, is ill and lying in bed.
 Right after Kee gave Willem some water and bread, Dik arrives with the basket, containing eggs, coffee and meat, which Kee gratefully accepts.

 After that, Dik goes to a dovecote with his two friends, Jan and Pieter.
 After Dik performs a magic trick, one of his friends tells the others that Mrs. Smul and a few other women are planning to gather at Mr. Mulder's house that night and to expel Kee, the so-called witch, from town.
 Dik proposes to gather behind Mr. Mulder's house that night to scare the women off.
 That night, Dik and his friends put on the white sheets and, dressed up as ghosts, scare the superstitious women out of Mr. Mulder's house, while Mr. Mulder himself hides under a bed.
 Dik and his friends find him and force the scared and superstitious Mr. Mulder to promise to never call Kee a witch again.

 The following day, Dik meets a girl named Nellie.
 He tells her that he is trying to figure out how Kee and Willem can potentially earn a living.
 Nellie thinks it could be possible with a barrel organ, which the local blacksmith (Mr. Van Driel) in town happens to be selling.
 Dik goes to Mr. Van Driel, Pieter's father, and asks him for the price.
 The smith says he wants 25 guilders for it, and after hearing that Dik wants to give the barrel organ to Kee and Willem, offers to donate 5 guilders.
 Dik visits the town's mayor to get a permission to collect the money.
 The mayor gives him permission, and donates 5 guilders as well.
 After suspecting they raised enough money, Dik, Pieter and Jan find out they have an excess of 19 guilders, and deliver it to Willem and Kee together with the barrel organ.